Gaps and missing numbers finder

 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/7471/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-Below is the simple calculator which can help you to find missing numbers in an integer sequence.
-Let's suppose you have text file of consecutive numbers, like this, each number on its own line
+Let's suppose you have a text file of consecutive numbers, such as below, with each number on its own line:

 However, there are some missing numbers and gaps.
-For the example above, 5 is missing, and there are two gaps: between 8 and 11 and between 14 and 17.
+In the example above, 5 is missing, and there are two gaps: between 8 and 11 and also between 14 and 17.

-Of course, in this example you can find all problems by yourself, but if we talk about thousands of numbers, it will be too cumbersome.
+Of course, in this example, it is easy to see the problems just by looking at numbers, but if we were talking about thousands of numbers, it would be too cumbersome to locate the gaps by eye.
 That's why I've created this calculator.
-You can paste list of numbers in there, and it will display all missing numbers and gaps it was able to find in the sequence bounded by the first and the last line of the list.
+You can paste in a list of numbers, and it will display all the missing numbers and gaps it was able to find in the sequence, bounded by the first and the last line of the list.

-- You can set "Collapse gaps" checkbox to output gaps in collapsed form, in other words, as 8 - 11, there 8 is the start of the gap and 11 is the end of the gap.
-This option turned on by default.
-If you uncheck it, you will get list of all numbers in a gap, i.e. 8, 9, 10, 11.
+- You can set the "Collapse gaps" checkbox to output gaps in a collapsed form, in other words, taking 8 - 11 as an example, the 8 is the start of the gap and 11 is the end.
+This option is turned on by default.
+If you uncheck it, you will get a list of all numbers in a gap, i.e. 8, 9, 10, 11.

-- You can set "Use regular expression to parse number" checkbox to parse line of your text file with regular expression.
+- You can set the "Use regular expression to parse number" checkbox to parse the line of your text file with regular expression.

-The reason for the second option is that probably you rarely have list of just numbers.
-Your text file can include additional text, something like this:
+The reason for the second option is that your list is unlikely to include just numbers.
+Your text file will probably include additional text, something like:

 1 Paper beats stone